MicrobialDarkMatter/nanomotif/docs/source/troubleshooting.md

 ## Polars versions

-We have epxerienced many issues regarding polars version.
+We have experienced issues regarding `polars` versions.
 Nanomotif was developed using polars 0.19.x, and many of the functions used in the code are not available in the latest version of polars.
 We recommend using polars 0.19.x for running Nanomotif.
+Specifically, `polars` version 0.20.17 and up.